hadivarp/myChallenge/README.md

   The third question involves generating three-digit numbers using only 2 different digits taken from 1 to 9.
 The challenge is to explore the possibilities of creating these numbers, even allowing repetition of digits.
 This question can be found in [Jadi's videos](https://www.youtube.com/watch?v=D48MKRyQZMA&list=PL-tKrPVkKKE3TgSTGMXiIhkqA8Xf7bM3E&index=3).

+- **Three Number Sum**

+  The fourth question, "Three Number Sum," focuses on finding all triplets in an array that sum up to a [target](https://github.com/lee-hen/Algoexpert/tree/master/medium/02_three_number_sum) sum.
+The numbers in each triplet should be ordered in ascending order, and the triplets themselves should be ordered in ascending order with respect to the numbers they hold.

 Feel free to explore the solutions, and I hope you find them as enjoyable as I did!